Can You Pause Car Insurance?

 blueCheck icon

-Most insurers don't allow a true pause in your car insurance policy, but there are three legitimate alternatives depending on your situation: comprehensive-only coverage, a DMV suspension, or canceling and reapplying.
+Most insurers don't allow a true pause in your car insurance policy, but three legitimate alternatives exist depending on your situation: comprehensive-only coverage, a DMV suspension, or canceling and reapplying.

 blueCheck icon

-Any coverage lapse (even for a stored car) is reported to future insurers and can raise your rates, even if you weren't driving.
+Any coverage lapse (even for a stored car) gets reported to future insurers and can raise your rates, even if you weren't driving.

 blueCheck icon

 The safest option for stored vehicles is dropping to comprehensive-only coverage, which covers theft and weather damage while parked.
-Estimated cost is typically lower than full coverage, though the exact savings vary by insurer and location.
+Costs are generally lower than full coverage, though exact savings vary by insurer and location.

 Can You Pause Your Car Insurance?

-Most major insurers don't offer a formal pause option for car insurance.
-Your practical alternatives are: reducing coverage to comprehensive-only for stored cars, requesting a DMV-approved suspension in states that allow it, or canceling and re-applying.
+Most major insurers don’t offer a formal pause option for car insurance.
+Your practical alternatives are reducing coverage to comprehensive-only for stored cars, requesting a DMV-approved suspension in states that allow it, or canceling and reapplying.
 Active duty military members may also qualify for suspension under the Servicemembers Civil Relief Act (SCRA).
-Each option carries a different risk and cost profile.
+Call your insurer before making any coverage change.
+Confirm what options are available for your state and loan status.

 Any coverage lapse, even for a stored, non-driven vehicle, is reported to future insurers and can raise your rate when you reapply.
 The one exception is a DMV-approved suspension, which some states allow without triggering a lapse penalty.